 “One of the things I enjoy most about working in Product Design is that I get to play scientist.
 My process is nowhere near as rigorous as the scientific method but I do try to approach every challenge as an experiment, with a hypothesis (or assumption) to be tested.
 Would this new feature increase engagement?
 Would a redesign affect brand perception in a positive way?
 Would removing a feature make a product less confusing?

 “The deliverable is the process itself, and as a designer who doesn’t code, the only power I have is a grade of influence on the people who are indeed building the product.
 Providing useful assets and a common understanding by communicating what we are doing, why we are doing it, and how we are going to measure its success gives the team the clarity and context they need to do what they do best.”

 Anna Kukhareva is a Product Designer at PlasmaPay in Saint-Petersburg, Russia.
 Below, Anna shares insight on all kinds of tasks she has to complete and/or oversee as a Product Designer.

 “It’s common for designers to wear many hats in a startup environment.
 As a Product Designer, I take care of most of the design requirements, creating screens and flows to solve a given problem.
 I also make sure that we’re building the right thing, trying to answer the right question (considering user needs and business objectives), and keep track of the project success.

 If we had to gather all of these ideas into one sentence, Product Design would be defined by the process of creating a digital experience using principles of human-centered design.
-It’s ultimately the intersection of multiple design disciplines working towards the same goal, often times taking a whole team of researchers, designers, strategists, and developers to execute.
+It’s ultimately the intersection of multiple design disciplines working towards the same goal, oftentimes taking a whole team of researchers, product designers, strategists, and developers to execute.